Lives and works in Sydney, Australia

 2017 — Factory 49, Marrickville

-2017 — Kedumba Drawing Award (by invitation), Orange Regional Gallery
+2017 — Kedumba Drawing Award (invited to participate), Orange Regional Gallery

 2017 — Adelaide Perry Prize for Drawing (Finalist), Adelaide Perry Gallery, Croydon